MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/real-time-detections.md

 > [!NOTE]
 > Toggling impacts only your account and does not impact anyone else within your tenant.

-Threat Explorer and Real time detections is divided into the following views:
+Threat Explorer and Real-time detections is divided into the following views:

 - *All email*: Shows all email analyzed by Defender for office 365 and contains both good and malicious emails.
 This feature is only present in Threat Explorer and is not available for Real-time detections.
-By default, it is set to show data for 2 days, which can be expanded up to 30 days.
+By default, it is set to show data for two days, which can be expanded up to 30 days.
 This is also the default view for Threat Explorer.

 - *Malware view*: Shows emails on which a malware threat was identified.
-This is the default view for Real-time detections, and shows data for 2 days (can be expanded to 30 days).
+This is the default view for Real-time detections, and shows data for two days (can be expanded to 30 days).

 - *Phish view*: Shows emails on which a phish threat was identified.